Conformal Coating Application Process

-- What components need to be protected?
+- What electronic components need to be protected?
 What doesn’t?

 - What price point are we trying to hit?

-Thankfully, HZO likely has a solution to meet your specific criteria with experience to ensure quality and success.
+Thankfully, HZO likely has a solution to meet your specific coating criteria with experience to ensure quality and success.
+We can provide a conformal coating type for almost any application.
 Once a plan has been made and testing is complete, it’s time to execute.

 Masking is the process of physically covering the areas of a PCBA or component where you don’t want a coating to be applied.
 This may include screens, sensors, lenses, connectors, and more whose functionality may be hampered with a coating.

 Depending on the coating solution selected, you may not even need masking as many of our nano coatings are thin enough to allow connect-through as well as not interfere with sensitive electronic components.